-FOCUS AREAS

-Standard E- Accessibility
+Standard E - Accessibility

 This standard emphasises the importance of taking intentional and proactive action to increase accessibility across every aspect of the project's life cycle.
 Going beyond Standard D, this standard requires evidence of conscious commitment and tangible actions to improve overall accessibility.
 Examples include but are not limited to:

+Our commitment to inclusion

 - Project team recruitment and onboarding processes

 - Fully accessible sites / venues

 - Accessible promotional marketing materials

 - Accessible events

-- Awareness raising
+- Awareness raisings.

 More resources are available on the Film Hub North website.

+Safeguarding

-FOCUS AREAS Safeguarding Projects involving children, young people or vulnerable adults should have appropriate safeguarding and child protection policies in place.
-Where relevant, you will be asked to confirm this in your proposal.
+Projects involving children, young people or vulnerable adults should have appropriate safeguarding and child protection policies in place.
+Where relevant, you will be asked to confirm this in your application.

 For more information on safeguarding, read the Guide to Safeguarding for Film Exhibitors published by our colleagues at Film Hub London.

-Bullying, Harassment and Racism Bullying, harassment and racism have no place in our industry and we expect all organisations we fund to share our commitment to this principle.
+Bullying, Harassment and Racism

+Bullying, harassment and racism have no place in our industry and we expect all organisations we fund to share our commitment to this principle.

 The BFI and BAFTA have developed a set of principles and zero-tolerance guidance in consultation with organisations, unions and industry bodies across the film, television and games industry in response to urgent and systemic issues.

 These documents can be found in the BFI's Bullying, harassment and racism prevention hub.
 We ask all applicants to engage with these principles by, as a minimum, reading these documents and sharing them within your organisation.

-Your Bullying, Harassment and Racism prevention strategies are not formal assessment criteria, but the information you provide will be used to gauge how we may support you further in these areas and ensure best practice across the BFI Film Audience Network.
+Bullying, Harassment and Racism is not a formal assessment criteria, but the information you provide will be used to gauge how we may support you further in these areas and ensure best practice across the BFI Film Audience Network.
 If a proposed action will incur additional costs, you can include these in your budget for consideration.

+FUND DETAILS

-FUND DETAILS Am I eligible?
+Am I eligible?

 You must be a Film Hub North Member in order to access Film Hub North funding opportunities.
 To become a Member, fill in our application form.

 Film Hub Lead Organisations (HOME and Showroom Cinema) are not eligible to apply to the Film Exhibition Fund even if they meet the fund criteria.

 How much can I ask for?